-Singer and songwriter, Jimbo Whaley grew up in Pigeon Forge, Tennessee, at the foothills of the Great Smoky Mountains with music always being a part of his life.
-Whaley has pulled so many memories reflecting that upbringing and written numerous songs including: The Foundation, M.R.s Rolling Store, The Legend of Jack Huff, and the fan favorite, The Kings of Orebank.
+Singer and songwriter Jimbo Whaley grew up in Pigeon Forge, Tennessee, at the foothills of the Great Smoky Mountains, with music always being a part of his life.
+Whaley has pulled so many memories reflecting that upbringing and written numerous songs, including “The Foundation,” “M.R.s Rolling Store,” “The Legend of Jack Huff,” and the fan favorite, “The Kings of Orebank.”

-Whaley’s songwriting has garnered him well-deserved recognition including being chosen to perform at the prestigious International Bluegrass Music Association’s Songwriter Showcase at the 2002 and 2003 IBMA convention.
-Add film to his credit as well, with four original tunes appearing on the soundtrack of “Bell Witch: the Movie” where he also made his film debut.
-The film’s premier was a red-carpet event held at the famous Ryman Auditorium in Nashville, Tennessee in September 2005.
-Whaley was the featured performer at this sold out concert movie premier which also included performances by the other artists on the movie soundtrack.
+Whaley’s songwriting has garnered him well-deserved recognition, including being chosen to perform at the prestigious International Bluegrass Music Association’s Songwriter Showcase at the 2002 and 2003 IBMA convention.
+Add film to his credit, with four original tunes appearing on the Bell Witch: The Movie soundtrack, where he also made his film debut.
+The film’s premiere was a red-carpet event held at the famous Ryman Auditorium in Nashville, Tennessee, in September 2005.
+Whaley was the featured performer at this sold-out concert movie premier, including performances by the other artists on the movie soundtrack.